 * Fed holds rates steady, signals potential cuts

-June 20 (Reuters) - Gold prices surged to a near six-year peak on Thursday after the U.S. Federal Reserve bank signaled it was ready to cut interest rates as early as next month to boost growth, triggering a sharp fall in the dollar.
+June 20 (Reuters) - Gold prices surged to their highest in more than five years on Thursday after the U.S. Federal Reserve signalled a possible interest rate cut as early as next month, pressuring U.S. Treasury yields and the dollar.

 Lower interest rates decrease the opportunity cost of holding non-yielding bullion and weigh on the dollar, making gold cheaper for investors holding other currencies.

 The Fed’s rate signal came before meetings at other major central banks in Asia and Europe that were expected to flag similar moves.
 The European Central Bank and the Australian central bank had signalled this week more policy stimulus was needed.

 “We are seeing interest rate expectations being reduced so dramatically because economic data is not moving up to previous strength and that has also raised questions of how much further stock markets could continue to benefit from these rate cuts,” Hansen said.

 Even though the U.S. central bank left its benchmark interest rate unchanged for now, the shift in the Fed’s view since its last policy meeting weighed on the dollar and U.S. Treasury yields.

 Meanwhile, China’s commerce ministry said top Chinese and U.S. officials would resume trade talks in accordance with the wishes of their leaders, but China hopes the United States will create the necessary conditions for dialogue.

 Silver gained 1.2% to $15.34 per ounce, after hitting its highest since March 27 at $15.40.